 - Do you wish a certain window had more privacy?
 Or maybe allows in more light?

 A Home Office becomes a Locker Room

-This is our new mudroom locker space that I worked with Calico on.
+These are our new mudroom storage cabinets which I like to call our “locker space” that I worked with Calico on.
 It used to be a small office.
 As pretty as it was, I never used it in nearly nine years.
 It was located in an odd place in the house and it just never functioned as I had hoped.
 So why keep what didn’t work?
 We moved my desk into the new scullery, and transformed this space into a locker area!

 The angles are wonky, so they worked just fine for an area to store backpacks, purses and put on shoes.
 It was a much better use of the space!

 I worked on the functionality first.
 My thought process:

 - Use closed cubby doors that closet.
 I did not trust my kids to keep the space clean, so mudroom cubbies with doors were a must!
 Close and hide that stuff!

 - Create a shelf for dropping keys, with hooks for purses and bags.